 The hike is up to you!
 However, after an exciting flight around Mount Logan, you’ll land back down in Haines Junction or Burwash Landing.
 Ease your stomach with some fresh baked goods at The Village Bakery before hitting the road for Whitehorse.
 Once you’re back in Whitehorse the town of 25,000 people we’ll feel like a big city and a return to civilization.

-Vehicle For a Yukon Road Trip
+Get a Vehicle For a Yukon Road Trip

 We got to try out a new company in the Yukon renting out campervans and rooftop tent trucks.
 Overland Yukon is run by Andrew who was happy to meet us and turn over the keys.
 They’re all pretty much what we would describe as our dream adventure vehicles.